katagaki/katagaki/PRIVACY.md

 ## Changes to This Policy

 I may update this privacy policy from time to time.
-Any changes will be trackable via Git commits, and the effective date will be updated.
+Any change will be trackable via Git commits, and the effective date will be updated.

 ## Contact